Oliver Holmes

 What impact will they have on the battlefield?

-Ukraine will now be able to strike targets inside Kursk with the missiles, where Kyiv holds more than 1,000 sq km of territory.
+Ukraine will now be able to strike targets in Russia to help it defend the more than 1,000 sq km of territory it holds in the Russian region of Kursk.
 The Atacms could target Russian weapons and ammunition depots, supply lines, and military bases, which would give relief to Ukrainian troops on the frontlines.

 With Trump’s inauguration in January, the move could be a way to strengthen Ukraine’s hand militarily before it is forced into peace talks.
 It may also have a psychological impact, raising morale in Ukraine during a tough period.